OffchainLabs/feed-ticket-contracts/bot/README.md

 # Purchase Bot

 TypeScript bot for purchasing feed tickets from the `Tickets` contract.
+Implements a "buy N tickets up to some max price every round" strategy.

 ## Configuration